javiser/crescendo-clock/hardware/README.md

 ## Possible modifications and variants
 The components used are just what I could get my hands on or what made sense to me.
 Here some considerations:

-- It should be possible to use any other ESP32 board, specially ESP32C3 like the official [ESP32-C3-DevKitM-1](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/esp32c3/user-guide-devkitm-1.html) from Espressif.
-But the board design and/or pin assignments defined in [clock_common.hpp](src/clock_common.hpp) may need a corresponding adjustment.
-Unfortunately, the ESP32 board I used has been discontinued by Waveshare, so that future builds of this clock will need these adaptions.
-I am already working on a new version based on the [Seeed Studio XIAO ESP32C3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/)
+- It should be possible to use any other ESP32 board.
+The previous version used the [ESP-C3-32S-Kit ESP32 WiFi+Bluetooth Development Board](https://www.waveshare.com/esp-c3-32s-kit.htm).
+You just need to make sure that you have at least 11 pins available.
+The pin assignments defined in [clock_common.hpp](src/clock_common.hpp) will most likely need an adjustment.
+If you take a variant different from the ESP32C3 you might require more extensive changes as well
 - Other LCD displays could work as well, specially if the same ILI9341 driver is used, but maybe other settings are required.
 Since the used library LovyanGFX supports a lot of different displays, changing to another display is just a matter of adjusting the configuration and, if the resolution changes, the layout (font sizes, symbol and text positions)
 - In general any other component like the rotary encoder, speaker or the light sensor should be exchangeable with no or little effort